thedaviddias/bfdes.in/README.md

 Running `yarn build:prod` generates two built bundles i) client code ii) server-side code.

 * Run the server bundle under a Node.js process manager with a path to the folder containing posts.
-* Optional: Configure your webserver to serve the client bundle under /bundle.js, and proxy all other requests to the Node app
+* Optional: Configure your webserver to serve dist/static under /, and proxy other requests to Express

-## Known issues
+### Known issues:

 * Building the app will generate a couple of warnings:
-  * The client size bundle exceeds the recommended size.
+  * 'bundle.js exceeds the recommended size'

     Ordinarily this would be an issue, but we are streaming the first page for a fast paint, so it is not so bad.
-  * From bundling Express: 'the request of a dependency is an expression'.
+  * From bundling Express: 'the request of a dependency is an expression'

     Bundling server-side modules with Webpack has [always been problematic](https://github.com/webpack/webpack-dev-server/issues/212).